Skip to main content

 If you have warm undertones, your skin has a natural golden or peachy quality.
 The best way to play this up is by leaning into colors that mirror that warmth.
 Think rich, earthy tones that feel like a permanent golden hour.
 Eyeshadows in shades of gold, bronze, and copper will make your skin glow.
 Don’t be afraid to try warm terracottas, rich greens, or even orange-based reds like a soft rose.
 These hues will bring out the warmth in your complexion beautifully.
 Our collection of eye makeup includes gorgeous shimmering shades that are perfect for creating that sun-kissed effect.

-For Cool Undertones: Try Plums, Purples, and Silvers
+Cool Undertones: Shine in Plums, Purples, and Silvers

 For those with cool undertones, your skin has subtle hints of pink, red, or blue.
 To complement this, you’ll want to reach for eyeshadows on the cooler end of the color spectrum.
 Shades of plum, lavender, and mauve are incredibly flattering and can create a sophisticated, striking look.
 Silvers and cool-toned browns also work beautifully, adding definition without clashing with your skin’s natural coolness.
 These colors provide a beautiful contrast that makes your eyes the center of attention.
 You can find some of these stunning shades in our best sellers.